Spyrator/lsp_server_from_zero/README.md

          - what could possibly go wrong?
      - id: `Option<StringOrNumber>` - same as above

-On top of that we will make a new Warp route and return always back to the caller the name of hte method they called.
+On top of that we'll'make a new Warp route and return the name of the method that was called.

 Run it yourself, or use the finished example code:
 ```